LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OCI Generative AI Professional/notas/Preguntas_1.md

 ## 1 - 5 Fundamentals of Large Language Models
 ## 6 - 10 Generative AI Service
 ## 11 - 15 Building Blocks for an LLM Application
+## 16 - 20 Build an LLM Application using OCI Generative AI Service

 1. What is prompt engineering in the context of Large Language Models (LLMs)?
    1. Iteratively refining the ask to elicit a desired response